-* After the battalion football team scores the winning goal against [[spoiler:the Royal Navy team]], [=MacNeill=], trying to be cool, lights a cigarette but [[EpicFail fails miserably]]: he sets his own sporran alight and leaves the audience box he's in full of smoke, [[ComicallyMissingThePoint at which point another person in the box comments on his excessive celebration]].
+* After the battalion football team scores the winning goal against [[spoiler:the Royal Navy team]], [=MacNeill=], trying to be cool, moves to light a cigarette but [[EpicFail fails miserably]]: he sets his own sporran alight and leaves the audience box he's in full of smoke, [[ComicallyMissingThePoint at which point another person in the box comments on his excessive celebration]].

 * In one story, there's a long paragraph on the subject of "Johnnie Cope", which ends with this line.